PingOne Native SDKs

 The Authenticator sample app is a native app that has the sole function of performing strong authentication.
 It provides a simple example for developers and solution architects, to enable easy and rapid deployment of an authenticator app with minimal effort.

-For scenarios which solely require creation of a native authenticator rather than a full native native app, the Authenticator sample app offers a passwordless and secured solution, that only requires compilation of the sample with customer's branding and credentials, and uploading it to the app store.
+For scenarios which solely require creation of a native authenticator rather than a full native app, the Authenticator sample app offers a passwordless and secured solution, that only requires compilation of the sample with customer's branding and credentials, and uploading it to the app store.

 The Authenticator sample app package for iOS is available for download at https://github.com/pingidentity/pingone-authenticator-sample-app-ios.
 Further details are available in the README file.